OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/tag-a-version.md

 1. Click the **TAG VERSION** button for the Development environment.

 1. Set the Version to **0.2** and type a description.
 In the Mobile Versions section, there's also a plus ('+') sign for the Android platform, meaning that the [changes in the app](../../deliver-mobile/mobile-app-update-scenarios.md) require the tagging and generation of a new mobile package.
 Set also the mobile version for the native platform.
-Make sure the mobile version [is higher than the previous version](#mobile-package-version).
+Make sure the mobile version [is higher than any previous version](#mobile-package-version).

     ![](images/tag-a-version-3.png)